Skip to content

 Visit the Microsoft Store device management page and sign in.
 Locate the device you want to remove and click “Unlink,” then confirm the action.
 This process severs the connection for app store licenses but does not factory reset the device.

-You should unlink Microsoft account devices when you hit the 10-device limit for app downloads or want to improve your account’s security.
-Unlinking frees up a spot for new devices and ensures only your current gadgets are connected to your Microsoft data.
+Reaching the 10-device limit for app downloads or improving account security prompts the need to unlink Microsoft account devices.
+Unlinking frees up a spot for new hardware and ensures only current gadgets connect to Microsoft data.

 Before You Begin: Back Up Your Data